Gilberto Freyre: Life and work

 Freyre's most widely known work is The Masters and the Slaves (1933).
 At the time, this was a revolutionary work for the study of races and cultures in Brazil.
 As Lucia Lippi Oliveira notes, "In the 1930s and 1940s, Freyre was praised as being the creator of a new, positive self-image of Brazil, one that overcame the racism present in authors like Sílvio Romero, Euclides da Cunha, and Oliveira Viana."
-The book is a turning point in the analysis of the black heritage in Brazil, which is highly extolled by Freyre.
-His effort both to rehabilitate the black culture and identify Brazil as a conciliatory country is comparable to the ones of other Latin American writers, such as Fernando Ortiz in Cuba (Contrapunteo Cubano de Tobacco y Azúcar, 1940), and José Vasconcelos in Mexico (La Raza Cosmica, 1926).
+The book misrepresents slavery in Brazil as a mild form of servitude and has served to consolidate the Brazilian myth of racial democracy.
+Freyre’s romanticization of racial mixture and disavowal of his society’s racism is comparable to the approach of other Latin American eugenicists, such as Fernando Ortiz in Cuba (Contrapunteo Cubano de Tobacco y Azúcar, 1940), and José Vasconcelos in Mexico (La Raza Cosmica, 1926).
 Since its publication and initial reception, this work has also been criticized for how its "focus on a single identity in modern Brazil resulted not only in factual inaccuracies and distortions of reality but also in a larger societal refusal to acknowledge racism in modern Brazil," for example.

 The Masters and the Slaves is the first of a series of three books, which also included The Mansions and the Shanties: The Making of Modern Brazil (1938) and Order and Progress: Brazil from Monarchy to Republic (1957).
 The trilogy is generally considered a classic of modern cultural anthropology and social history.
 Other very important contributions of Freyre's were The Northeast (1937) and The English in Brazil (1948).

 The actions of Freyre as a public intellectual are rather controversial.
 Labeled as a communist in the 1930s, he later moved to the political Right.
 He supported Portugal's Salazar government in the 1950s, and after 1964, defended the military dictatorship of Brazil's Humberto Castelo Branco.
 Freyre is considered to be the "father" of lusotropicalism: the theory whereby miscegenation had been a positive force in Brazil.
 "Miscegenation" at that time tended to be viewed in a negative way, as in the theories of Eugen Fischer and Charles Davenport.

 Freyre was acclaimed for his literary style.
 Of his poem "Bahia of all saints and of almost all sins," Brazilian poet Manuel Bandeira wrote: "Your poem, Gilberto, will be an eternal source of jealousy to me"(cf. Manuel Bandeira, Poesia e Prosa.
 Rio de Janeiro: Aguilar, 1958, v.
 II: Prose, p.
 1398).
 Freyre wrote this long poem inspired by his first visit to Salvador.

-Freyre died on July 18, 1987 in Recife.
+Freyre died on July 18, 1987, in Recife.

-Quotes

-“Every Brazilian, even the light skinned fair haired one carries about him on his soul, when not on soul and body alike, the shadow or at least the birthmark of the aborigine or the negro, in our affections, our excessive mimicry, our Catholicism which so delights the senses, our music, our gait, our speech, our cradle songs, in everything that is a sincere expression of our lives, we almost all of us bear the mark of that influence.”